Amstrad Mega PC: Input/Output

 The motherboard includes a 16-bit ISA slot connected to a riser card, providing a total of two 16-bit ISA slots.
 One of these slots is populated with an ISA card, which provides connections for sound at the rear of the machine and a connection for the Mega Drive cartridge at the front.
-The other slot was left free for expansion (such as the addition of a modem or Network Interface Card).
+The other slot was left free for expansion (such as the addition of a modem, Network Interface Card or The Mega Card).

 The Sega TeraDrive includes stereo RCA jacks and composite NTSC video output for connection to a TV, whereas the Mega PC lacks this feature, but could be connected to a PAL TV through SCART.
 Outputs from both the PC and Mega Drive units are available from a shared VGA connector, but since video output from the Mega Drive is still 15 kHz RGB it works fine when connected to a TV using SCART.
 When using the PC hardware, only a Multisync or VGA monitor can be used, as the unit outputs video at 31 kHz.